JamieS01/ENTrimmed/README.md

 - [**ROMVault**](https://www.romvault.com/) – For scanning, fixing, and validating
 - [**SabreTools**](https://github.com/SabreTools/SabreTools) – For DAT creation
 - [**DATVault**](https://www.datvault.com/) – For sourcing No-Intro, Redump and T-En DATs
-- Custom scripts (WIP)

----

-## How to Use

-1. Download the `.dat` file for your system of choice.
-2. Load it into your preferred ROM manager.
-3. Scan your ROM collection.
-4. Fix any mismatches or missing files.
-5. Enjoy a clean, verified set!

 ---